 You might also mention whether your county has a minimum bill amount and how much value would trigger a bill at all.

 If it is true, suggest that given the county’s limited resources, you’re not able to focus on auditing small home-based businesses at all.
 The truth is the way to be transparent.

 Finally, I’ll close with a story that you might use at an appropriate time.

 Imagine we have all decided to go to dinner together for a celebration.
-Some of us order appetizers, some order drinks, some get expensive meals, some do not.
-About an hour into the meal, several of our dinner party get up and excuse themselves.
-Each one politely says they’ve had a nice time, and goodnight.
+Some of us order appetizers, some order drinks, some get expensive meals, and some do not.
+About an hour into the meal, several members of our party get up and excuse themselves.
+Each one politely says they’ve had a nice time and goodnight.
 You have stayed.
 The bill comes…….the bill reflects the expenses of the entire party, and it all must be paid.
 But the ones that departed early did not pay their fair share.
 You stayed and when the bill is split, you have to pick up the share of those that left early.
 How does that make you feel?
 Is that fair?
 Is that equitable?
 A compliance program is the best attempt at ensuring that everyone pays their fair share of the expenses.
 The expenses do not decrease when some in the party leave without paying their share.

-If you are a homeowner or auto owner, you will pay more than your fair share of the budget if we inadvertently miss assessed value in taxable business personal property.
+If you are a homeowner or auto owner, you will pay more than your fair share of the budget if we inadvertently miss the assessed value in taxable business personal property.